isaksandin/carrot/README.md

 ### Function keyword

-If the first word is a _function keyword_, Carrot will pass the rest of words in the sentence as arguments to the assign function.
+If the first word is a _function keyword_, Carrot will pass the rest of words in the sentence as arguments to the assigned function.
 Read more in the [Plugin files](#plugin-files) section.

 ## Settings